mrdja026/image_analyzer/README.md

   - models will halucinate thats the one true truth
 - [x] Auto detect large image | What constitutes a large image - this makes it flaky (maybe?)
 - [x] Add MODELFILES for easier configuration of the prompts
-- [ ] Try Dense models, not MoE like qwen with diff MODE files
+- [X] Try Dense models, not MoE like qwen with diff MODE files
-  - [ ] Try different models with different prompts lower temperature needs strictrer prompts (investigate) further
+  - [X] Try different models with different prompts lower temperature needs strictrer prompts (investigate) further
 - [x] simplify build process, node & ts -.-, maybe try new node
-- [ ] Cleanup readme.md
+- [X] Cleanup readme.md
-- [ ] Remove python code once quality of results is better
+- [X] Remove python code once quality of results is better
 - [x] Chunking is a bit clunky, better results got with Python version
   - improved with the vision library
-- [ ] Web scraping would eliminate OCR — but I like OCR; implement web scraping for better performance, no need for LLM then
+- [X] Web scraping would eliminate OCR — but I like OCR; implement web scraping for better performance, no need for LLM then
 - [ ] TESTS

-OPEN CV IS REMOVED FOR LOCAL DEPLOYMENT> DO NOT MERGE INTO MAIN WITHOUT BACKUP

 ## Frontend API Blueprint (UI -> `api/`)